webix-hub/docs/data/desktop/data_scheme.md

 - **map** – an object that defines properties of the items in the group;

 Properties are specified by an array.
-The first element of this array is a template with a property from original data, the second one – the functor that will be applied to all values of the property (set by the first element) in the group.Grouping provides the following functors:
+The first element of this array is a template with a property from original data, the second one – the functor that will be applied to all values of the property (set by the first element) in the group.
+Grouping provides the following functors:

 - **sum** – gets the sum of the values;
 - **max** – gets the maximum value in the group;